 Currently, we do not have a reliable scientific understanding to determine the atrazine source or time of application in these type of scenarios.
 It is likely that the minimal detected concentration will not have a detrimental effect on local groundwater quality.
-However, if the detected atrazine concentrations are a result of illegal use (used prior to the three year inspection window, or falsified records or lack of cooperation by violator), protocol to follow back with field operator and/or applicator should be enacted.
+However, if the detected atrazine concentrations are a result of illegal use (used prior to the three year inspection window, or falsified records or lack of cooperation by violator), protocol to follow back with field operator and/or applicator would be enacted.
+Current DATCP protocol is that if atrazine concentrations in soil samples were detected in excess of 3.0 ppm, further investigation would be necessary.
+We have not encountered atrazine concentrations in excess of that limit in any of the inspections.